 In 2000 he moved to NYC where he completed Food, an award-winning animated film shown on PBS and at festivals worldwide.
 Director Braden King saw his film and contacted him to work on music videos for Sonic Youth, as well as documentary videos with Laurie Anderson, Bjork, Mouse on Mars, Tortoise and others.
 These collaborations ultimately led to Jack’s working with other New York animation studios, including Curious Pictures, Gretel, Psyop, Mass Market, Brand New School, Transistor, Scarlett and Imaginary Forces.
 In 2007 he designed and art directed MTV’s new primetime look.

-Meanwhile in 2001, Jack and his partner Matthew Robbins launched Artfool, a multidisciplinary design studio that became one of New York’s most prestigious event design companies, later chosen as one of Modern Bride’s 25 Trendsetters of the Year and frequently featured on television.
-Their clients have included The Kitchen NYC, Sade, Whitney Houston, Mary J Blige, Dick Wolf, Charles Bronfman and Nate Berkus, and they frequently collaborated with Blue Hill Stone Barns.
-In 2012, after 20 years together, their wedding was featured in Martha Stewart as well as on Style Me Pretty and Merci NY.
+Meanwhile in 2001, Jack and his business partner Matthew Robbins launched Artfool, a multidisciplinary design studio that became one of New York’s most prestigious event design companies, later chosen as one of Modern Bride’s 25 Trendsetters of the Year and frequently featured on television.
+Their clients have included Martha Stewart, Vera Wang, The Kitchen NYC, Sade, Whitney Houston, Mary J Blige, Dick Wolf, Charles Bronfman and Nate Berkus, and they frequently collaborated with venues such as Blue Hill Stone Barns and the Four Seasons.

-In 2015 after 14 years in NYC, Jack hit the road and began working remotely for his existing client base.
+In 2015 after 14 years in NYC, Jack hit the road and began working remotely for his clients.
 He has had the privilege of working with some of the best animation studios, artists and directors in New York, as well as having his artwork and photography in The New York Times, Print Magazine, Wired, Newsweek and Country Roads.
-His recent work includes the opening animations for iHeartRadio’s 2016 and 2017 Jingle Ball and contributing designs for the NOLA premiere of Hedwig and the Angry Itch.
+His recent work includes the opening animations for iHeartRadio’s 2016 and 2017 Jingle Ball and contributing designs for the New Orleans revival of Hedwig and the Angry Itch.